-Keep yourself moisturised with warming, unctuous oils such as sesame, or try Pukka's Castor Oil.
+Keep yourself moisturised with warming, unctuous oils such as sesame, or try Pukka's Organic Castor Oil.

 Emphasise foods that are warm, soupy, heavy and oily and increase your intake of natural oils.
 This can be in the form of oils used in cooking, but also oils found in nut milks for example.